wangzhaojie82/SwingFilter/CPU Implementation/Cpp/README.md

 # C++ implementation

 This is a C++ implementation for BounceFilter and related solutions.
+The source code for LadderFilter is provided by the authors in their repository [LadderFilterCode/LadderFilter (github.com)](https://github.com/LadderFilterCode/LadderFilter).

 ## Project Structure